MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 ![Screenshot of the Power BI add-in in PowerPoint](media/service-power-bi-powerpoint-add-in-about/power-bi-powerpoint-addin-storytelling.gif)

 The add-in currently supports adding individual report pages as well as individual visuals to PowerPoint slides.

-When you add a whole report page, the left-hand page navigation pane isn't brought in by the add-in, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.
-Adding individual visuals is useful when you want your slide to focus on a single chart, graph, or table.
+* When you add a whole report page, the left-hand page navigation pane isn't brought in by the add-in, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.
+* Adding individual visuals is useful when you want your slide to focus on a single chart, graph, or table.

 You can add report pages or visuals to PowerPoint presentations starting from either PowerPoint or Power BI.
 For Power BI to be used as the starting point, Power BI storytelling functionality must be [enabled in your organization](../admin/service-admin-portal-export-sharing.md#enable-power-bi-add-in-for-powerpoint).

+To start adding live Power BI data to your presentations, see [Add live Power BI data to PowerPoint](./service-power-bi-powerpoint-add-in-install.md).

 ## Requirements